exponea/bloomreach-maui-sdk/Documentation/PROJECT_MAPPING.md

 ## 🌋 Project Mapping

-Exponea SDK can track specified event types into multiple projects.
+Bloomreach SDK can track specified event types into multiple projects.

 The configuration contains **ProjectRouteMap**, a map of event types and projects into which you'd like to track events.
 A project is identified by its baseUrl, project token, and authorization token.